 If the application deployment fails, go to the Miradore Action log view and check the status details of the application deployment.
 Some possible reasons for the failure:

-- There is no user defined for the device and that’s why there isn’t managed Google account.
-The managed Google account is required for the managed Google Play application deployment.
+- There is no user defined for the device and managed Google account does not exist.
+The managed Google account is required for the deployment of the managed Google Play applications.

 - Application is country restricted and the device location is wrong.
 See more information from here.